GreenPowerMonitor/reffectory/docs/api.md

 the values associated to some given keys.

 ## register-events-delegation!
-This function makes the handling of the vector of event identifiers passed as its first parameter to be delegated to the event handler of the event identifier passed as its second parameter.
+This function makes the handling of the vector of event identifiers it receives as its first parameter to be delegated to the event handler of the event identifier it receives as its second parameter.

 Example:
 ```clj